Options

 _post_any_transition_hook: HookHandler<mDT>

-_post_entry_hooks: Map<string, HookHandler<mDT>>
+_post_entry_hooks: Map<number, HookHandler<mDT>>

 _post_everything_hook: PostEverythingHookHandler<mDT>

-_post_exit_hooks: Map<string, HookHandler<mDT>>
+_post_exit_hooks: Map<number, HookHandler<mDT>>

 _post_forced_transition_hook: HookHandler<mDT>

-_post_global_action_hooks: Map<string, HookHandler<mDT>>
+_post_global_action_hooks: Map<number, HookHandler<mDT>>

-_post_hooks: Map<string, HookHandler<mDT>>
+_post_hooks: Map<number, HookHandler<mDT>>

 _post_main_transition_hook: HookHandler<mDT>